MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/azure-update-manager-23h2.md

 ## Troubleshoot updates

-To resume a previously failed update run, see [Resume an update](../update/update-troubleshooting-23h2.md#resume-an-update).
-To troubleshoot other update run issues, see [Troubleshoot updates](../update/update-troubleshooting-23h2.md).
+To resume a previously failed update run or to troubleshoot other update run issues, see [Troubleshoot updates](../update/update-troubleshooting-23h2.md).